Prosecutor argues Chauvin’s ‘ego’ led to Floyd’s death; jury deliberations begin

 The jury of 12 people — six White, four Black and two multiracial — listened to nearly six hours of closing arguments Monday as the prosecution and defense ended the case just as they began three weeks ago, presenting vastly different views of the circumstances that led to Floyd’s Memorial Day death on a Minneapolis street.

-Both sides repeatedly played the viral video footage of the 46-year-old Black man pinned beneath the White police officer’s knee for more nine minutes before going limp — the prosecution and defense each trying to use it to amplify their final points to jurors ahead of deliberations.
+Both sides repeatedly played the viral video footage of the 46-year-old Black man pinned beneath the White police officer’s knee for more than nine minutes before going limp — the prosecution and defense each trying to use it to amplify their final points to jurors ahead of deliberations.

 “Believe your eyes.
 What you saw, you saw,” special prosecutor Steve Schleicher told the jury as he displayed a still image taken from bystander footage of Chauvin kneeling atop Floyd.